 The errors that come with that volume are compounding.
 Studies on data entry accuracy consistently show that manual processes produce error rates around 1% per field — meaning any record that passes through twenty manual fields has roughly a one-in-five chance of containing a mistake.
 In finance, compliance, and customer operations, that rate turns into real rework, real delays, and real liability.

 The pressure to address this is showing up in the market.
-According to SkyQuest Technology (2025), the global BPA market was valued at $16.1 billion in 2025 and is projected to reach $44.7 billion by 2033.
-That growth isn't speculative — it's organizations budgeting against a problem they've already quantified.
+According to SkyQuest Technology (2025), the global BPA market was valued at $16.13 billion in 2025 and is projected to reach $44.74 billion by 2033 at a 13.6% CAGR.
+The Business Research Company (2026) puts the 2026 figure at $18.83 billion, growing at a 15.4% CAGR through the decade, and more recent estimates run higher still — Fortune Business Insights (2026) values the 2026 market at $22.3 billion, heading to $56.68 billion by 2034 at a 12.4% CAGR.
+The numbers vary by methodology, but the direction is consistent — and it isn't speculative.
+It's organizations budgeting against a problem they've already quantified.

 What's driving the urgency now, specifically, is a convergence of three forces: AI tooling that's matured enough to handle unstructured inputs, cloud infrastructure that makes deployment faster and cheaper, and a labor market that has made every manual hour more expensive than it used to be.